Cabinet of Mohamed Muizzu: Overview

-President Muizzu's administration comprises 21 ministers in the cabinet.
+President Muizzu's administration originally comprised 21 ministers in the cabinet.
 The positions were distributed among politicians representing various political factions.
 Following the appointments of ministers, Muizzu submitted the names of ministers to the People's Majlis for approval.

 Among twenty two cabinet ministers, three ministers, Ali Haidar Ahmed, Mohamed Shaheem and Ahmed Usham were unapproved after a brawl in the parliament.
 President Muizzu reappointed the three ministers, Shaheem as Minister of Islamic Affairs, Usham as Attorney General and Haidar as Minister of Housing, Land and Urban Development.

 On 30 September 2024, when finance minister Mohamed Shafeeq resigned from his position, the cabinet was re-structured shuffling Foreign Minister Zameer as Finance minister, and Health Minister Abdulla Khaleel as Foreign minister.
 Health minister was replaced by Principal Secretary to the President on Public Policy Abdulla Nazim Ibrahim.

 On 1 December 2024, Aishath Rameela resigned as the Minister of Agriculture and Animal Welfare citing her deteriorating health.
 Maryam Mariya was appointed to oversee the ministry on the same day.

-On 26 December 2024, President Muizzu merged the Ministry of Construction and Infrastructure and the Ministry of Housing, Land, and Urban Development to create the Ministry of Construction, Housing, and Infrastructure.
+On 26 December 2024, President Muizzu merged the Ministry of Construction and Infrastructure and the Ministry of Housing, Land, and Urban Development to create the Ministry of Construction, Housing and Infrastructure.
 The Ministry of Finance was renamed to the Ministry of Finance and Planning.
 The Minister of Housing, Land, and Urban Development Ali Haidar Ahmed was appointed as the Minister of Higher Education, Labour and Skills Development, Maryam Mariya officially appointed as Minister of Agriculture and Animal Welfare, and Abdulla Muththalib as Minister of Construction, Housing and Infrastructure.

-On 28 January 2025, president Mohamed Muizzu dismissed Ibrahim Faisal as Minister of Tourism, no reason being given for the dismissal.
+On 28 January 2025, President Mohamed Muizzu dismissed Ibrahim Faisal as Minister of Tourism, no reason being given for the dismissal.

 On 1 February 2025, Muizzu merged the Ministry of Tourism and the Ministry of Climate Change, Environment and Energy, thus making the Ministry of Tourism and Environment.
 He appointed Thoriq Ibrahim as the head of the new ministry.
 This merger came with public backlash and criticism.

+On 14 April 2026, ten cabinet ministers — Foreign Minister Abdulla Khaleel, Defence Minister Mohamed Ghassan Maumoon, Health Minister Abdulla Nazim Ibrahim, Family Development Minister Aishath Shiham, Local Government Minister Adam Shareef, Agriculture and Animal Welfare Minister Maryam Mariya, Youth Minister Ibrahim Waheed, Tourism Minister Thoriq Ibrahim, Higher Education Minister Ali Haidar Ahmed and Dhivehi Language Minister Adam Naseer Ibrahim— resigned en masse.
+Muizzu merged some ministries together and appointed four new ministers — Heena Waleed as the Minister of Arts, Culture, and Heritage, Ali Shareef as the Minister of Climate Change, Environment, and Energy, Geela Ali as the Minister of Health, Family, and Welfare, and Iruthisham Adam as the Minister of Foreign Affairs — today in a ceremony.
+The People's Majlis approved the reshuffled cabinet on 29 April 2026.

+On 8 June 2026, Moosa Zameer resigned as the Minister of Finance and Public Enterprises.
+President Muizzu later appointed Hassan Zareer as the Minister of Finance and Public Enterprises.